 For most cases it eliminates the need for detailed knowledge of the specific brand of hardware peripheral.

-An application can easily get a list of available POS peripherals actually attached to the device (Available for Plug-n-Play).
+An application can easily get a list of available POS peripherals attached to the device (Available for Plug-n-Play).

 For an application there is no difference between .NET SOs and OPOS SOs.